-Henry W. Bloch Scholarship (Henry W. Bloch Scholars Program) - awarded to full-time students (enrolled in a minimum of 12 credit hours), who are graduating high school seniors, those who have attained a GED, or are current Penn Valley students with a 2.5 GPA, who are Pell Grant eligible.
+Henry W. Bloch Scholarship (Henry W. Bloch Scholars Program) - awarded to full-time students (enrolled in a minimum of 12 credit hours), who are graduating high school seniors, or have attained a GED, or are current Penn Valley students with a minimum 2.5 GPA, who demonstrate financial need, and have completed less than 30 credit hours towards an AA or AAS degree.
+Must be a U.S. citizen or permanent resident currently residing in the Kansas City Missouri School District service area.
 A one-page essay addressing the following: How becoming a Bloch Scholar will have an impact on my education and career goals.
 An interview may be required.